dmlc/xgboost/doc/tutorials/external_memory.rst

 XGBoost supports loading data from external memory using builtin data parser.
 And starting from version 1.5, users can also define a custom iterator to load data in chunks.
-The feature is still experimental.
+The feature is still experimental and not yet ready for production use.
 In this tutorial we will introduce both methods.
 Please note that training on data from external memory is not supported by ``exact`` tree method.

 *************
 Data Iterator